 Tear off small pieces of dough and roll into a ball.
 One by one, dip the dough balls into the melted butter and then generously roll them in the cinnamon-sugar mixture.
 I heavily coated the dough balls because I wanted a ton of cinnamon/sugar in each bite.

 Now it’s time for some caramel.
 The caramel is beyond easy to make.
 It’s the same homemade caramel sauce I used for my Caramel Apple Cinnamon Rolls.
-Melt butter over low heat, add dark brown sugar and heavy cream.
-Stir.
-Then allow it to boil for 3-4 minutes.
-That’s it!
+PS: You could make my homemade salted caramel instead.

 While it’s baking, the sticky caramel seeps in between all of the dough balls and pecans, allowing everything to stick together.
 The dough balls will expand quite a bit as well – you’ll be alarmed by how puffy they get!
 That’s what makes this monkey bread so fluffy and soft.

 And it smells like homemade cinnamon rolls baking.
 That’s essentially what it this monkey bread is anyway.

 Once the monkey bread is finished in the oven, allow it to cool for about 5-10 minutes.
 Then, invert it onto a large serving plate and cover with the rest of the caramel sauce (you’ll have to heat the caramel for about 30 seconds in the microwave).
 Watch as the extra caramel topping drizzles down the sides and in between all of the cracks and crevices.
 This monkey bread is out of this world!